+b Jackson

-- b Jackson - For half year 2010, the benefit of a deduction from taxable income of a proportion of dividends received attributable to the variable annuity business.
+For half year 2010, the benefit of a deduction from taxable income of a proportion of dividends received attributable to the variable annuity business.
 For half year 2009, the inability to fully recognise deferred tax assets on losses being carried forward partially offset by the benefit of a deduction from taxable income of a proportion of dividends received attributable to the variable annuity business.
-For full year 2009, the ability to fully recognise deferred tax assets on losses brought forward which we were previously unable to recognise together with income subject to a lower level of taxation and the benefit of a deduction from taxable income of a proportion of dividends received attributable to the variable annuity business. - c UK insurance operations - For half year 2010, different tax bases of UK life business.
-For half year 2009 and full year 2009, adjustments in respect of prior year tax charge and different tax bases of UK life business. - d Other operations - For half year 2010, the inability to fully recognise a tax credit in respect of non deductible capital costs incurred in relation to the terminated AIA transaction.
-For half year 2009, the inability to recognise a deferred tax asset on various tax losses.
-For full year 2009, the ability to recognise a deferred tax asset on various tax losses which we were previously unable to recognise offset by adjustments in respect of the prior year tax charge. - e For half year 2009 and full year 2009, the actual tax rate in relation to Asia excluding the result for the sold Taiwan agency business would have been six per cent and 13 per cent respectively. - (iii) Operating profit based on longer-term investment returns is net of attributable restructuring costs and development expenses.
+For full year 2009, the ability to fully recognise deferred tax assets on losses being carried forward partially offset by the benefit of a deduction from taxable income of a proportion of dividends received attributable to the variable annuity business.
+For full year 2009, the ability to fully recognise deferred tax assets on losses brought forward which we were previously unable to recognise together with income subject to a lower level of taxation and the benefit of a deduction from taxable income of a proportion of dividends received attributable to the variable annuity business.